Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Current closures and restrictions in place and event parking

 - Drivers are recommended to drive with care when entering and leaving the Civic Centre underground car park as there is ongoing refurbishment work within the car park.
-Maintenance work will be ongoing in this car park until August 2019 and during this period there will be reduced capacity in the car park while some bays are taken out of service.
+Maintenance work will be ongoing in this car park until further notice and during this period there will be reduced capacity in the car park while some bays are taken out of service for porta cabins to support the maintenance work.

-- Due to ongoing maintenance/construction work at the Civic Centre, the capacity at Sandyford Square car park will be reduced until further notice.
-The 3 Electric Vehicle Charging Bays have been taken out of action, as well as some pay and display bays during this period of construction work.
+- Due to ongoing maintenance/construction work at the Civic Centre, the capacity at Sandyford Square car park will be reduced until further notice affecting both pay and display and electric vehicle charging bays..

 - A section of Trafalgar Street between the footbridge over the Central Motorway and Manors Metro Station, which is private unadopted land, was permanently closed from 20 September 2018.
 From this point on, Manors Multi-Storey Car Park is only accessible from the Melbourne Street end of Trafalgar Street.